- Download our Moving to Mexico Guide (PDF)

 + PRO: Accommodation options to suit any budget

-Those looking for luxurious living can often find villas, haciendas and stylish condos modernised to meet their needs.
+Those looking for luxurious living can often find villas, haciendas and stylish condos designed to meet their needs.
 Expats on a budget can also find a comfortable home or apartment or flat-sharing situation with ease, using online portals, networking, social media or driving around prospective neighbourhoods.

 - CON: Securing a lease may seem complicated